asinesio/asinesio.github.com/source/_posts/2013-05-20-the-big-ball-of-lights.markdown

 Once you have the data, you can use something like [d3.js](http://d3js.org) to draw a [map of all of your applications](http://www.findtheconversation.com/concept-map).

-(You could plug it into your CMDB, if you have one, as well.)
+(You could plug it into a CMDB, if you have one, as well.)

 ## Knowledge is power.